jline/jline3/console-ui/doc/howto.md

 4. Add items to the list.
 If you call `newItem()` without a name for the item, the text of the item is used in the result.
 5. Add items with `newItem(<item_name>)` to give the item a name which makes it possible to use a technical key or another value instead of the printed text as a result.
 6. (optional) For long lists, you can use `pageSize()` to set an absolute number of items to display (default is 10).
 Even if you choose a higher value than the terminal, the list will never exceed the terminal height.
-7. (optional) Further you can use `relativePageSize()` to set a percentual size of the terminal as height.
+7. (optional) Further you can use `relativePageSize()` to set a percentage size of the terminal as height.
 In this example, 66 is 66/100 or 2/3 of the terminal used for the list items.
 At least one line is displayed, even when you select a very low value.

 #### Console